 New York Attorneys for Electric Shock Accidents

 Electricity powers our lives, but it can also compromise lives.
 Electric shock injuries can be extremely significant and may cause disfigurement and permanent disability.
-Loose cables, exposed wires, and faulty electrical systems can pose dangerous threats to life and limb.
-Who is responsible for ensuring that these threats don’t jeopardize your health and safety?
+Loose cables, exposed wires, and faulty electrical systems can threaten life and limb.
+Who ensures these threats don’t jeopardize your health and safety?
 In many cases, the answer is “property owners.”
 Call our Attorneys for electric shock accidents in New York if you were injured by an electric shock on someone else’s property.

 Property owners are responsible for keeping their visitors and guests safe from harm, which includes taking measures to prevent serious electric shock injuries.
 At Hach & Rose, LLP, we strive to hold negligent property owners responsible when their actions or lack thereof cause a premises liability accident.

 Have you received an electric shock on someone else’s property?
 You may be entitled to recover compensation for your electric shock-related financial losses and injuries.
 Speak with a skilled New York premises liability attorney from Hach & Rose, LLP by calling our office at (212) 779-0057, or set up a free consultation using our contact form.
-We will review your case, discuss your legal rights with you, and outline how we may be able to help you achieve justice.
+We will review your case, discuss your legal rights with you, and outline how we can help you achieve justice.

 What Are Electric Shock Injuries?

 Electric shock occurs when a person encounters an electrical energy source.
 When contact with an electrical source occurs, electrical energy can surge through the body.
 Electricity can cause tissue damage, thermal burns, and cardiac arrest.

 The extent of the damage caused by electric shock depends on the strength of the electrical current.
 The Occupational Safety and Health Administration lists the effects of electric shock by current strength as follows:

 - Below one milliampere: Generally, there is no internal or external harm to a person.